nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 2. Test case: `removefromlesson 1 n/TestOne`
    Expected: Student TestOne is removed from the first lesson.
 Confirmation message is shown.

-3. Test case: `removefromlesson 1 i/2` (assuming the student at index 2 exists in the lesson)
-   Expected: The student at index 2 is removed from the first lesson.
-Confirmation message is shown.

-4. Test case: `removefromlesson 1 n/NonExistentStudent`
+3. Test case: `removefromlesson 1 n/NonExistentStudent`
    Expected: No student is removed.
 Error message about student not found shown.

-5. Test case: `removefromlesson 2 n/TestOne` (where lesson at index 2 doesn’t exist)
+4. Test case: `removefromlesson 2 n/TestOne` (where lesson at index 2 doesn’t exist)
    Expected: No student is removed.
 Error details shown.

-6. Test case: `removefromlesson 1 n/TestOne i/2`
-   Expected: Both TestOne and the student at index 2 are removed from the first lesson.
-Confirmation message is shown.

 ### Marking attendance in a lesson: `marka`